w3f/polkadot-wiki/docs/learn-staking.md

 There is an additional factor to consider in terms of rewards.
 While there is no limit to the number of nominators a validator may have, a validator does have a limit to how many nominators to which it can pay rewards.

 In Polkadot and Kusama, this limit is currently {{ polkadot_max_nominators }}, although this can be modified via runtime upgrade.
-A validator with more than
-{{ polkadot_max_nominators }} nominators is _oversubscribed_.
-When payouts occur, only the top
-{{ polkadot_max_nominators }} nominators as measured by amount of stake allocated to that validator will receive rewards.
+A validator with more than {{ polkadot_max_nominators }} nominators is _oversubscribed_.
+When payouts occur, only the top {{ polkadot_max_nominators }} nominators as measured by amount of stake allocated to that validator will receive rewards.
 All other nominators are essentially "wasting" their stake - they used their nomination to elect that validator to the active stake, but receive no rewards in exchange for doing so.

-We also remark that when the network slashes a validator slot for a misbehavior (e.g. validator offline, equivocation, etc.) the slashed amount is a fixed percentage (and NOT a fixed amount of DOT), which means that validator pools with more stake get slashed more DOT.
+We also remark that when the network slashes a validator slot for a misbehavior (e.g. validator offline, equivocation, etc.) the slashed amount is a fixed percentage (and NOT a fixed amount), which means that validator pools with more stake get slashed more DOT.
 Again, this is done to provide nominators with an economic incentive to shift their preferences and back less popular validators whom they consider to be trustworthy.

 The second point to note is that each validator candidate is free to name their desired commission fee (as a percentage of rewards) to cover operational costs.
 Since validator pools are paid the same, pools with lower commission fees pay more to nominators than pools with higher fees.
-Thus, each validator can choose between increasing their fees to earn more DOT, or decreasing their fees to attract more nominators and increase their chances of being elected.
-We will let the market regulate itself in this regard.
+Thus, each validator can choose between increasing their fees to earn more, or decreasing their fees to attract more nominators and increase their chances of being elected.
 In the long term, we expect that all validators will need to be cost efficient to remain competitive, and that validators with higher reputation will be able to charge slightly higher commission fees (which is fair).

 ## Accounts